-The mechanism of action of your compound can be investigated with response parameters of cancer cell line profiling, without the need for additional experiments.
-For instance, we perform ANOVA analysis on IC50 values and gene mutation data to identify genomic drug response biomarkers for cancer.
-Case studies have confirmed patient stratification markers that have been used in the clinic (Uitdehaag et al. 2019).
+The mechanism of action of your compound can be investigated with response parameters of cancer cell line profiling without the need for additional experiments.
+For instance, we perform analysis of variance (ANOVA) on IC50 values and gene mutation data to identify genomic drug response biomarkers for cancer.
+Case studies have confirmed patient stratification markers that have been used in the clinic (Uitdehaag et al., 2019).

 Uitdehaag et al. (2019) Combined cellular and biochemical profiling to identify predictive drug response biomarkers for kinase inhibitors approved for clinical use between 2013 and 2017.
 Molecular Cancer Therapeutics, 18 (2):470-481.